Bilateral Vocal Cord Paralysis (or Fixation)

 Why would the vocal cords both become paralyzed in the first place?
 The MOST common cause of bilateral vocal cord paralysis is surgery, especially thyroidectomy.
 Other less common causes include neck trauma, traumatic intubation, and cancer (especially lung or thyroid cancer).
 Regardless of cause, if the paralysis is permanent, the options are quite limited and require the sacrifice of either breathing or talking.
 You can't have both good breathing and a good voice.
 Please note that a patient may have bilateral vocal cord fixation and NOT paralysis which is treated completely differently.

-Because in order to have a good voice, the vocal cords need to come tightly together... but given they are paralyzed, they will not be able to move apart to allow for breathing.
+Because in order to have a good voice, the vocal cords need to come tightly together... but given they are paralyzed, they will not come together to allow for a good strong voice.

-In order to have good breathing, the vocal cords need to be widely apart... but given they are paralyzed, they will not come together to allow for a good strong voice.
+In order to have good breathing, the vocal cords need to be widely apart... but given they are paralyzed, they will not be able to move apart to allow for good breathing.

 Which in essence means you can't have both good breathing and strong voice.
 One or the other needs to be sacrificed... or a compromise of both is required resulting in so-so breathing and a so-so vocal quality.

 Well... there is ONE option in order to have good breathing and a good voice... and that's a tracheostomy with a one-way valve.
-The vocal cords would be fixated together to allow for good voice.
+The vocal cords could be fixated together to allow for good voice.
 To allow for good breathing, airway is achieved through the tracheostomy (hole in the neck that goes directly into the airway).
 A one-way valve is placed with the tracheostomy such that when breathing in, the valve opens up to allow air passage thru the tracheostomy, but when breathing out, the valve will close to force air up thru the vocal cords to allow for talking.

 BUT, if tracheostomy is out-of-the-question.. than a patient with bilateral vocal cord paralysis is stuck with a compromise between the voice and breathing.